Ensuring Research Results in

 - that can be built with readily available parts on widely available

-processes with production skill levels (as discussed below)
+processes with production skill levels (as discussed below and

 - using readily available tolerances.